Hunting the Snargasher.

 It is known that the company allocated the "R.S.2" project number to some design.
 It was probably this fighter trainer.
 However desirable such an aircraft might have been, no production order was forthcoming and pilots for the Beaufighter and Whirlwind usually got their first instruction on twin-engined flying in Ansons, Oxfords, Blenheims or even old General Aircraft Monospar aircraft.

 Aircraft with remarkable similarities to the Reid and Sigrist "Twin Engined Fighter Trainer" did take to the skies.The Polish PWS-33 Wyżeł was designed for the same task and had the same layout, albeit with lower-powered engines; production was halted by the German invasion of Poland in 1939.
-As already mentioned, The French Hanriot H.232 was also very similar, seeing limited service before the German invasion of France and then with the Finnish Air Force until 1950.
+As already mentioned, The French SNCAC NC 232 (Hanriot H.232) was also very similar, seeing limited service before the German invasion of France and two served with the Finnish Air Force until 1950.
 The American Curtiss-Wright AT-9 was also similar in concept, although it's side-by-side seating layout was geared more towards training bomber pilots rather than twin-engined fighter pilots.
 However, that didn't stop many pilots for the twin-engined Lockheed P-38 Lightning fighter training on the type.

 R.S.3 Desford and R.S.4 Bobsleigh